WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part5/Voltage_Divider_Practicals/index.md

 ### Potentiometers

-In addition to the divider circuits used in level shifting and resistive sensors, voltage division is used internally in potentiometers, which are knobs or sliders that provide a variable resistance.
+In addition to the divider circuits used in level shifting and resistive sensors, voltage division is used internally in potentiometers, which are knobs or sliders that provide a variable voltage output based on the adjustable resistance of the internal variable resistor.
 Potentiometers are often used on electronic devices to provide user input, for example, the volume on a stereo is often controlled by a potentiometer.
+The following image shows a traditional potentiometer on the left and a trimmer potentiometer (trimpot) on the right:

 ![](../Potentiometers.jpg)

-**[explain]**
+Potentiometers often have a decorative knob (for instance, a volume knob) attached to them after they're installed in their finished products.
+Trimpots are usually used internally in products to provide very precise adjustments, often to balance circuits.
+They're not meant for daily use, and often their lifespan is no more than 200 cycles/turns.

 ## Practical Considerations